 How do you know if you’ve hired a “good” designer?
 After all, it’s pretty easy to judge if a design is appealing, clean, and well organized, but how do you know if it’s actually the right solution to your marketing problem?

 A business objective must be clear before any design actually takes place.
-There is a misconception that designers are simply order-takers, executing on a specific task but the true value of an effective (good!) designer is seen when the designer digs deep, uncovers the real objective and develops a plan meant to achieve that objective.
-In that sense, the designer becomes a pro partner—a consultant—someone you can trust in to push your business forward.
+There is a misconception that designers are simply the icing on the cake.
+But that cake gets a lot tastier when the designer digs deep, uncovers the real objective and devises a plan to achieve that objective.
+In that sense, the designer becomes a pro partner—a consultant—someone you can trust to move your business forward.